kengu/foxping/README.md

   -F, --format {log,json,csv}
-                        Input format to parse (default: log) -s, --sound           Enable sound playback (off by default) -A, --analyze         Print full code analysis and exit -L, --log-level {FINE,INFO,LOG,ERROR}
+                        Input format to parse (default: log) -s, --sound           Enable sound playback (off by default) -A, --analyze {K,L,S,U,E}
+                        Print code analysis and exit (default is K for known codes) -L, --log-level {FINE,INFO,LOG,ERROR}
                         Set minimum log level (default: INFO)

 Use -F log for console output or -F json for structured logging.

 ```

 This will run FoxPing with known channels 13, 14 and 15 with format `JSON`